Escobita/selenium/selenium-core/selenium-website/src/main/rst/03_selenium_ide.rst

 Your scripts will also need to check the properties of a web-page.
 This requires *assert* and *verify* commands.
-We won't describe the specifics of these commands here; that is in the chapter on Selenium commands.
+We won't describe the specifics of these commands here; that is in the chapter on :ref:`Selenium commands <chapter04-reference>`.
 Here we'll simply describe how to add them to your script.

-With Sel-IDE recording, go to the browser displaying your test application and right click anywhere on the page.
+With Selenium-IDE recording, go to the browser displaying your test application and right click anywhere on the page.
 You will see a context menu showing *verify* and/or *assert* commands.